Scakah/PCs/enclave/john-sinclair.md

 ## Commissary Rewards

-Total: 5
+Total: 7
-Spemds:
+Spends: 7

 - 2 on the Banner/Rally Point
 - 2 on Halfpike, Kiteshield/Electropike, Riotshield
+- 3 on Toolbox

-Banked: 2
+Banked: 0

 ## Appearance